 However, Guatemala already has multiple legal mechanisms in place to ensure that entities receiving public funds use them accordingly.
 Moreover, non-governmental organizations, religious entities, unions, and other associations must complete a multi-step process to register with the country’s tax authorities.
 Other legal mechanisms include sophisticated criminal legislation aimed at preventing activities like money laundering to common finance laws on the books.
 Because the NGO law requires organizations to undergo an additional, onerous registration process, this could dissuade associations from forming in the first place.
 The more exacting registration process could also create situations in which powerful special interest groups could discredit or even move to abolish civil society groups for having failed to fully comply with the regulations.

-Corruption is a deep-rooted problem in Guatemala.
-Various investigations have exposed widespread bribery networks, made up of public officials who trade in embezzled funds, public contracts, and key positions in government institutions.
-Over the last decade, the Guatemalan justice system, with the help of the UN-backed anti-corruption mission the International Commission Against Impunity in Guatemala (CICIG by its Spanish acronym) opened multiple investigations that helped reveal much of this endemic corruption to the general public.
+Corruption is a deep-rooted, systemic problem in Guatemala.
+Various investigations have exposed widespread corrupt networks, made up of political and economic elites who trade in embezzled funds, public contracts, and key positions in government institutions.
+Over the last decade, the Guatemalan justice system, with the help of the UN-backed anti-corruption mission the International Commission Against Impunity in Guatemala (CICIG by its Spanish acronym) opened multiple investigations that helped reveal much of this systemic corruption to the general public.

 The NGO law is a major threat to civil society organizations working to promote greater government accountability and defend citizens’ rights, from the right to live free from violence, the right to an accountable police force, or the right to access to basic medical and educational services.
-More specifically, civil society groups that were strong critics of the previous administration’s efforts to curb anti-corruption initiatives—including organizations that have filed legal complaints against official policies— would be particularly vulnerable should the law enter into force.
+More specifically, civil society groups that strongly criticize actions that debilitate or dismantle the achievements of the fight against corruption –including organizations that have filed legal complaints against some official policies– would be particularly vulnerable if the law goes into effect.

-Legislation that restrict civil society’s ability to organize and find support for their work is increasingly common around the globe.
+Legislation that restricts civil society’s ability to organize and find support for their work is increasingly common around the globe.

 Egypt passed a law in 2017 that allows the government to dissolve NGOs on vague terms such as “harming national unity and disturbing public order,” language that is echoed in the Guatemalan NGO law.
 According to an NGO representing victims of torture interviewed by Amnesty International, hundreds of Egyptian associations have been shut down without evidence and are facing criminal charges.
 While the law was reformed last year due to international pressure, it still asserts many of the same controls.